 1.3 The times of opening and closing of sessions during a meeting shall normally be adhered to.
 Amendments to the timings of meetings, and of sessions within meetings shall be notified to all participants as soon as practically possible after the decision to change the timings has been taken.

-1.4 In a plenary meeting, the Chairman will create an agenda that prioritize the work items that are planned for consent and agreement during the meeting.
-Work on items not planned for consent or agreement at the meeting, including the presentation of contributions on those topics, may be deferred to subsequent interim meetings.
+1.4 In a plenary meeting, the Chairman will create an agenda that prioritize the work items that are planned for consent, determination, decision or agreement during the meeting.
+Work on items not planned for consent, determination, decision or agreement at the meeting, including the presentation of contributions on those topics, may be deferred to subsequent interim meetings.

-2 Remote Participation

-2.1 Where the Chairman of the meeting is participating remotely in physical meetings, then an acting Chairman shall be identified that is physically present, to ensure meeting continuity should the communication with the Chairman fail.
+1.5 Where the Chairman of the meeting is participating remotely in physical meetings, then an acting Chairman shall be identified that is physically present, to ensure meeting continuity should the communication with the Chairman fail.